-The general view is that national courts should grant interim measures sparingly and only if there are compelling reasons to do so (Cape Lambert Resources Ltd v MCC Australia Sanjin Mining Pty Ltd [2013] WASCA 66 at [128]).
+The general view is that national courts should grant interim measures sparingly where that is effectively the only means by which the position of the applicant can be protected pending arbitration (Longboat Holdings Groupno3 Pty Ltd v Zacole Pty Ltd [2021] VSC 280) or where the plaintiff is likely to suffer harm for which damages would not be an adequate remedy if the interim injunction is not granted (Pharmaceutical Processing Technology Inc v Sci-Chem International Pty Ltd [2021] NSWSC 1078).
 So as not to trespass on the role of the arbitral tribunal, courts may be reluctant to make a freezing order except for a limited time in circumstances where there is a serious contest as to whether the applicant for a freezing order has established a "good arguable case" for final relief (Duro Felguera Australia Pty Ltd v Trans Global Projects Pty Ltd (In Liquidation) [2018] WASCA 174 at [154]).
-However, where there is no dispute as to whether the applicant had a "good arguable case", courts have granted freezing orders for longer periods (until further order) (Duro Felguera Australia).
+However, where there is no dispute as to whether the applicant has a "good arguable case", courts have granted freezing orders for longer periods (until further order) (Duro Felguera Australia).